January 25, 2023 · fp and typescript

 HTTP middleware architecture

-When /movie/3423 is called on the flixbox API:
+When /movie/3423 is called:

-• If this movie is already found there, it returns the cached value.
+• If cached, returns the cached value.

 server/Flixbox.ts